 Using this comparison between the ACTUAL vs. the INTENDED and contrasting them is a simple yet powerful approach.

-Again, your goal is to have complete clarity regarding their Performance deviation before moving on the Step 3.
+Again, your goal is to have complete clarity regarding their Performance deviation before moving on Step 3.

 Step 3: Communicate the Deviation